Potential Impacts of Pipeline Expansion on BC Coasts

 The government approval of the expansion has generated a lot of praise from the business and energy sector.
 The proposed $6.8 billion project will run from Edmonton to Burrard Inlet in Metro Vancouver.
 In doing so it will triple its current capacity of 300,000 barrels shipped to 890,000 barrels of oil per day.
 It is proposed that the project will be completed and fully operational by 2019.

 When Trudeau's government announced their support for the Trans Mountain expansion, they also approved Enbridge's Line 3 pipeline replacement from Alberta to Wisconsin.
 They did, however, reject the company's proposed Northern Gateway oilsands pipeline from Alberta to the port of Kitimat in British Columbia.
 Trudeau also promised an oil tanker ban for BC's north coast.
+One of the ideas for funding this project, put forward by the local gambling businesses, is to donate a percentage of the money every player spends on their online sites.
+The main logic behind this proposal is that players would most likely use casino bonuses to play for free, which are, in most cases, offered by other websites, making the actual donations made by the gambling establishments relatively minuscule.

 Climate Campaigners Outraged and Determined to Fight